lwr/FloraPacNJS/README.md

 ## Requirement / Installation

-* NodeJS
+* NodeJS of course

-* git clone or just download all files
+No any further installation is required

 ## Configuration / Usage